 Lohle, M. F., & Terrell, S. R. (2014).
 Real projects, virtual worlds: Coworkers, their avatars and the trust conundrum.
 The Qualitative Report, 19(15), 1-35.

 Lohle, M. & Terrell, S. (2012).
 Implications for real project management success: A study of avatar identity as an antecedent of virtual team trust.
-Paper presented at the Proceedings of the 2012 Southwest Decision Sciences Institute Conference, New Orleans, LA, 591 – 599.
+Proceedings of the 2012 Southwest Decision Sciences Institute Conference (591 – 599).
+New Orleans, LA: Southwest Decision Sciences Institute.